Cpk & Ppk Calculator (Free Tool + Real-Time Process Insight)

 Process Inputs

-The minimum acceptable value.
+The minimum acceptable value of your product specification.

-The maximum acceptable value.
+The maximum acceptable value of your product specification.

 The average of the process data.

 The measure of variation (used for both Cpk and Ppk in this simplified model).
+Calculate from your dataset and enter the value here.

 Results & Analysis